aungmawjj/picklunch/README.md

 ## User management

-A list of authorized will be loaded to the system on startup from `users.csv` file by default.
+A list of authorized users will be loaded on system startup from `users.csv` file by default.
 The file includes user entries with fields for username, display name and bcrypt encoded password.
-For test purpose, 20 users are available in the default users.csv file using `pw` as password.
+For testing purpose, 20 users are available in the default users.csv file using `pw` as password.

 ## Build and Run